jank324/lynx/docs/index.rst

 Installation
 ------------

-Simply install *Cheetah* from PyPI by running the following command.
+Simply install *Lynx* from PyPI by running the following command.

 .. code-block:: bash

-    pip install cheetah-accelerator
+    pip install lynx-accelerator

 Examples
 --------

-We provide some examples to demonstrate some features of *Cheetah* and show how to use them.
-They provide a good entry point to using *Cheetah*, but they do not represent its full functionality.
+We provide some examples to demonstrate some features of *Lynx* and show how to use them.
+They provide a good entry point to using *Lynx*, but they do not represent its full functionality.
 To move beyond the examples, please refer to the in-depth documentation.
 If you feel like other examples should be added, feel free to open an issue on GitHub.

 .. toctree::
     :maxdepth: 2